NeilMisra99/toDoList/README.md

 ## Step 3

 Create a .env file to hold your sensitive information i.e. credentials from Google and the secret you will use for setting up a Passport session.
-In my case, the session secret is under the name SECRET, and for Google credentials, the Client ID is under GOOGLE_CLIENT_ID and the Client Secret is under GOOGLE_CLIENT_SECRET.
+In my case, the session secret is under the name SECRET, and for Google credentials, the Client ID is under CLIENT_ID and the Client Secret is under CLIENT_SECRET.
 These go into your .env file

 ## Step 4